Ectenosaurus: Classification

 Ectenosaurus has been seen as a plioplatecarpine for most of the time since its discovery, partly due to long having been classified as a species of Platecarpus.
 Some analyses recover it as a mosasaurine however, sharing close relations with Prognathodon.

 The cladogram below follows Simões et al. (2017), collapsed to only display the Plioplatecarpinae, and shows Ectenosaurus in relation to other plioplatecarpines.

+Palaeoecology

+Stable isotope analysis indicates that Ectenosaurus was one of the few plioplatecarpines that was not restricted to nearshore marine habitats.